agilebits/onepassword-app-extension/README.md

 If your use-case is an oauth-like scenario, where you do not want other item categories (Credit Cards and Identities) to show up in the 1Password Extension, you need to pass `YES` for `showOnlyLogins`.

-If you want the 1Password Extension to show up in the share sheet along side other extensions, please take a look at our **Advanced Web View filling Support** [gist](https://gist.github.com/radazzouz/1f32eca216b1963dfc78) or download our [sample project](https://com-agilebits-users.s3.amazonaws.com/rad/ACME%20Browser%202.zip), **ACME Browser 2**.
+If you want the 1Password Extension to show up in the share sheet along side other extensions, please refer take a look at the detailed instruction for [Advanced Web View filling Support](https://gist.github.com/radazzouz/1f32eca216b1963dfc78#comment-1434211) or download our [sample project](https://com-agilebits-users.s3.amazonaws.com/rad/ACME%20Browser%202.zip).

 ## Projects supporting iOS 7.1 and earlier